-1.8 The application proposes demolition of existing Harlequins Shopping Centre and pedestrian bridge over Paul Street and making good of the façade of the Guildhall Centre, following removal of the pedestrian bridge.
-The proposed development includes the refurbishment of the upper floors of 21-22 Queen Street to provide co-living accommodation and the erection of two blocks accommodating up to 300 co-living bedrooms and associated amenity areas, a hotel with up to 120 bedrooms and associated space including bar and restaurant.
-In addition, a car park with up to 40 spaces, an interactive display space for the interpretation of the heritage of the site and surroundings, enhancement of the urban realm on the adjacent highways and on site landscaping are proposed
+1.8 The application proposes demolition of existing Harlequins Shopping Centre and replacement of the pedestrian bridge over Paul Street and making good of the façade of the Guildhall Centre where required.
+The proposed development includes the refurbishment of the upper floors of 21-22 Queen Street to provide co-living accommodation and the erection of two blocks accommodating up to 259 co-living bedrooms and associated amenity areas, a hotel (block 2) with up to 128 bedrooms and associated space including bar and restaurant.
+In addition, a car park with up to 44 spaces, an interactive display space for the interpretation of the heritage of the site and surroundings, enhancement of the urban realm on the adjacent highways and on site landscaping are proposed.
+The scheme is reduced in scale from the original application drawings, and is comprehensively described in the updated Design and Access Statement and summarised in chapters 4 and 5 of this LVIA.